Molecular Microbiology and Immunology

 Graduate Student Spotlight: Susheel Busi & Mizzou 3MT

 For Susheel Busi, a doctoral candidate in Molecular Microbiology and Immunology, making the decision to pursue his graduate education at MU was one of the easiest choices to advance his research interests in understanding the role of the complex gut microbiome and biofilms in a rat model of human colon cancer.
-But what Busi never anticipated was presenting his dissertation and winning 2nd place at the Conference of Southern Graduate Schools Regional 3MT competition.
+But what Busi never anticipated was presenting his dissertation and winning 2nd place at the Conference of Southern Office of Graduate Studiess Regional 3MT competition.

 Today, Busi credits the ongoing research about how commensal gut bacteria affect diseases such as inflammatory bowel disease and colon cancer, as one of the reasons why it was an easy choice to study at MU a decision that continue to pay off.
 Busi explains that he has been fortunate to be exposed to a myriad of opportunities here at MU that have made his journey and growth significant.

 “Starting from my first year, the inter-disciplinary programs such as MPT and the possibility to interact with people from the Medical and Veterinary Schools was enlightening to say the least.
 An array of platforms such as the CVM Research Day, the Health Sciences Day or Life Sciences Week or the Research and Creative Activities Forum have afforded me the option of interacting and collaborating with people across the campus,” explains Busi.

 However, Busi also shares that his accomplishments thus far have not been without the support of his mentors.
 Busi has received guidance from many people including his mentor, Dr. James Amos-Landgraf who he describes as someone who, “brings a kind of excitement and exuberance to everything from science to trivial pursuits of life, like no other.”